Anushree Subramaniam, Ph.D.

 Vice President

-Anushree Subramaniam, Ph.D. is a Vice President at Intensity, LLC with expertise in health economics, behavioral economics, applied microeconomics, economics of innovation, industrial organization, and applied econometrics.
+Anushree Subramaniam has expertise in health economics, behavioral economics, applied microeconomics, economics of innovation, industrial organization, and applied econometrics.

-Dr. Subramaniam provides expertise in high-stakes litigation cases relating to biotechnology and pharmaceuticals, biosimilars, healthcare informatics, consumer electronics, and telecommunication technology.
+Dr. Subramaniam provides economic expertise in high-stakes litigation matters relating to biotechnology and pharmaceuticals, medical devices and diagnostics, personalized medicine, consumer electronics, and telecommunication technology.
 Dr. Subramaniam performs complex, data-driven analyses of reasonable royalties, lost profits, irreparable harm, injunctive relief, commercial success, and patent portfolio value.

 Dr. Subramaniam earned her Ph.D. in Economics from the University of Chicago, where she specialized in health economics and applied microeconomics.
 Dr. Subramaniam received high honors including the Mellon/ACLS Dissertation Completion Fellowship.